Net metering FAQ

 How do I get started?

-Contact your local electric utility to request an application form for interconnection service for your proposed generating equipment.
-You must complete an application form for your electric utility to review and approve before you attempt to connect to their system.
+Contact your local electric utility to discuss your electricity usage to determine your electricity requirements and to request an application form for interconnection service for your proposed generating equipment.
+You must complete an interconnection application form for your electric utility to review and approve before you attempt to connect to their system.

 The interconnection review process varies based on the amount of electricity you intend to produce and the location of your equipment on the electric utility’s system.
 Currently, there is a “simplified” and a “standard” review process.